ByeongjunGil/GrainSTEM/README.md

 **`notebooks/Part2_defect_classification_and_stats.ipynb`**
 1. Load the Part 1 state.
 2. Mark grains classified as defect-bearing.
-A grain is counted as defect-bearing only if its representative NBD pattern shows a {111}c diffraction peak together with a streak along the same direction; diffraction patterns unambiguously assignable to δ-phase polytypes (long-range ordering of face-sharing octahedra) are excluded.
+Grains are classified as defect-bearing by manual inspection: the user enters the indices of the grains judged to contain planar defects in defect_indices in the Part 2 notebook.
+The classification criterion is up to the user; in the accompanying paper, a grain was judged defect-bearing when its representative NBD pattern showed a {111}c diffraction peak with a streak along the same direction.
 3. Generate virtual bright-field, dark-field, and HAADF images overlaid with the defect mask and grain boundaries.
 4. Compute the per-ROI defect-grain **count ratio** and **area ratio**, save them to `results/statistics.json`, and aggregate the four ROIs per composition into a Gua20-vs-Gua25 summary (mean ± standard deviation).